eito-fis/kinetic-rain-website/src/sprints/ideation.md

 metaDesc: 'Project Ideation'
 displayOrder: 1
 summary: |
-  To start, we had to decide what we actually wanted to do for out project.
-PIE offers us almost total freedom when it comes to choosing a direction, and we had to sit down and figure out that direction might be.
+  PIE offers us almost total freedom when it comes to choosing a project, so we started off by sitting down and figuring out exactly what it was we wanted to make.
 hero: '/images/how/kinetic-rain.jpg'
 heroAlt: 'Kinetic sculpture inspiration'
 dateStart: '2021-10-25'